hagmannStephan/m183-tresor-app/tresorapp-doc/Tasks/6 - Reset Password.md

+Checkout the implementation in [this Repo](https://github.com/hagmannStephan/m183-tresor-app/tree/main).
+# Prerequisites
-# Figure out how to Connect via SMTP to Mail
+## Figure out how to Connect via SMTP to Mail
 I tested the connection with thunderbird and after a bit of tweaking it finally worked with the config like this:
 ![[Pasted image 20250519220107.png]]
 I want to set the password reset emails, with my new email `contact@stephanhagmann.ch`.